For Parents and Families

 Unless the counselor has obtained a signed release from a student, or perceives that a student may be in immediate danger, the SPCC will not be able to share any information with a parent or family member related to the student's sessions.

 We understand that parents and family members often feel they should be able to know about what their student may be discussing in counseling, and that confidentiality requirements are often a source of frustration.
 We encourage parents and family members who desire to know more about their particular student's counseling experience to talk with their student.
 Students and their parents/family members should discuss how much information (if any) the student is comfortable sharing with parents and family members.
 Students may want more privacy and independence in their treatment - this is part of normal development.
 On the whole, students tend to respond positively to open, honest communication.
 Though at times a student may choose to limit parental involvement, we find that the majority appreciate parental concern, acceptance, and guidance in the midst of the struggles they may face while at Molloy.
-When there are concerns about safety, however (i.e., suicide risk), it can be crucial for parents and family members to be in the loop by being aware of the depth of the struggles their child is facing in order to be able to provide extra support, especially during times of crisis.
+When there are concerns about safety, however (i.e., suicide risk), it can be crucial for parents and family members to be aware of the depth of the struggles their child is facing in order to be able to provide extra support, especially during times of crisis.